• Skip to primary navigation

 In this blog post, you will find out how to make authentic Pascha bread!
-This recipe is from my great Ukrainian Grandma, which was later modified by my grandmother and then pasted down to me.
+This recipe is from my great Ukrainian Grandma, which was later modified by my grandmother and then passed down to me.
 Fun fact, my grandma used to make Pascha bread to sell every year.

 Pascha bread, also known spelled “Paska,” is a traditional bread made in many Eastern countries such as Russia, Ukraine, Romania, etc. This bread is made for Easter, or as it’s known in the Orthodox Church, Pascha.
 Then, the bread is put into baskets that are taken to the breaking of the fast after the midnight Pascha Church Service.